Successive Bayesian Reconstructor for Channel Estimation in Fluid Antenna Systems: System Model and Existing Methods

 where $\lambda$ is the signal wavelength and $d$ is the port spacing.
 Assuming that the channel is spatially sparse with $C$ clusters each contributing $R$ rays, the \ac{fas} channel $\bf h$ can be approximately modeled as

 where $g_{c,r}$ and $\theta_{c,r}$ are the complex path gain and the incident angle of the $r$-th ray in the $c$-th cluster, respectively.
 Let ${\bf F}\in{\mathbb C}^{N\times N}$ denote the discrete Fourier transform (DFT) matrix, thus $\bf h$ can be transformed into its angular-domain representation $\tilde{\bf h}$.
 Under the assumption of spatial sparsity, the angular-domain channel $\tilde{\bf h}$ only takes $L$ significant values in a few of its entries ($L\ll N$).
-Then, the received signal $\bf y$ in (\ref{eqn:y}) can be rewritten as
+In this context, the received signal $\bf y$ in (\ref{eqn:y}) can be rewritten as